skypjack/entt/README.md

 * And **much more**!
 Check out the [**wiki**](https://github.com/skypjack/entt/wiki).

-Consider these lists a work in progress as well as the project.
+Consider this list a work in progress as well as the project.
 The whole API is fully documented in-code for those who are brave enough to read it.<br/>
 Please, do note that all tools are also DLL-friendly now and run smoothly across boundaries.